 Under the theme “Forward Ever to World-Wide Pan-African Unity!”

-Grenada will be celebrating Aftican Liberation Day (ALD) for the first time since the US invasion in 1983..
-This joyous occasion will be held on Tuesday, 25 May at 4 pm Grenada time.
+Grenada celebrated African Liberation Day (ALD) for the first time since the US invasion in 1983.
+This joyous occasion was held on Tuesday, 25 May.

-African Liberation Day is celebrated annually on May 25th.
-It commemorates the founding of the Organization of African Unity, now African Union, on this day in 1963.
-It is a public holiday in many countries.
-Holiday or not, ALD is a worldwide observation on May 25 and will also be marked in Grenada.
+African Liberation Day is celebrated annually on May 25th and commemorates the founding of the Organization of African Unity, now African Union, on this day in 1963.
+It is a public holiday in many countries but not Grenada.
+Holiday or not, ALD is a worldwide observation on May 25 and was marked in Grenada.
 Progressive people throughout the world celebrate ALD as a means of assessing progress towards global African liberation, of continental Africans as well as those in its vast diaspora of North & Latin America, the UK, the Caribbean and elsewhere.

-The 2021 virtual ALD celebrations will be both a Grenadian expression of this global tradition as well as continuing to mark the best legacies of the Grenada Revolution.
-The Grenada African Liberation Day Organising Committee (GALDOC) welcomes you to join their celebration of this momentous day.
-They state: –
+The 2021 virtual ALD celebrations was both a Grenadian expression of this global tradition as well as continuing to mark the best legacies of the Grenada Revolution.
+The Grenada African Liberation Day Organising Committee (GALDOC) welcomed many online participants from across the gobe.
+In doing so they stated: –

 “We recognise the fighting spirit of our African and Caribbean sisters & brothers in their struggle for liberation and we join with them across the globe to celebrate this day.”

 ALD – Grenada 2021 video

 You can see, download and share the video of ALD – Grenada 2021 here.
 Compered by Paul Clement the recording shows the rich weave of Grenada’s history, culture and achievements.
 The brilliant micro-documentaries of filmmaker Martin Felix underscored the informative and wide-ranging presentations of Laurie Lambert, Clinton Hutton and Jacqui McKenzie.